Shiloh Run Farm 2020 CSA Users Guide

 Do you grow with organic practices?

-Yes, but we are not certified organic.
+Yes, but we are not certified organic, however we do belong to the Northeast Organic Farming Association of Connecticut.
 Our crops are grown without synthetic fertilizers, pesticides, herbicides or genetically modified organisms.
 We use compost, cover crops, mulching and crop rotation to encourage healthy soil and plants and to build long term fertility.
 We believe a healthy body is inseparable from a healthy soil.